 To keep your circadian rhythm on point, try to follow a consistent sleep schedule as recommended by Healthline.
 Strive to wake up at the same time every day, even on the weekends.
 Your body will adjust to it’s routine.
 A sleep journal and alarms in the morning or evening can encourage a healthy sleep schedule, leading to deep sleep and plenty of energy the next day.

 Eat Wise & Often

-On the South Beach Diet, we encourage a meal plan filled with Lean Proteins and Healthy Fats.
+A healthy meal plan is key to weight loss.
+The South Beach Diet meal plan is filled with Proteins and Healthy Fats.
 According to Harvard Health, ATP production is helped by fatty acids and proteins in these types of foods.
 Use the South Beach Diet Grocery Guide for examples >

 The South Beach Diet recommends 30 minutes of daily exercise to support a healthy body and weight loss.
 This doesn’t have to mean going to the gym.
 Get moving by cutting the grass, walking the dog or going on a nature hike with your loved ones.